 BROS ALERT: The Klein Law Firm Reminds Investors of a Lead Plaintiff Deadline of May 1, 2023 in the Class Action Filed on Behalf of Dutch Bros Inc. Shareholders

-/EIN News/ -- NEW YORK, April 26, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Dutch Bros Inc. (NYSE: BROS) alleging that the Company violated federal securities laws.
+NEW YORK, April 26, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Dutch Bros Inc. BROS alleging that the Company violated federal securities laws.

 Class Period: March 1, 2022 to May 11, 2022